HUSTFE/Ugli-UI/README.md

 So there is no corresponding npm package available.

 ## Contribute
-If you are interested in this project, feel free to PR.
+If you are interested in this project, feel free to send PRs.